Lust for Life

 In an attempt to control his destiny Kirk also formed a production company, Bryna, named after his mother, and the company would proceed to produce some 25 films in the next 20 years, many starring Douglas, prime amongst them the two Stanley Kubrick directed projects Paths of Glory and Spartacus.
 The former was one of the greatest films on the subject of WWI, featuring one of Douglas’ finest performances as the lawyer defending 3 French Army soldiers accused of cowardice, and the latter a blockbuster before the word was coined.
 Spartacus was Kirk’s baby, and after he fired his first-choice director Anthony Mann, he turned to Kubrick the Boy Wonder to save the day, and he managed to turn in an intelligent epic while Douglas carved a role that he would forever be associated with.

 During the same period Kirk enjoyed a fruitful collaboration with MGM house director Vincente Minnelli, featuring two superb films on the topic of tinsel town, The Bad and The Beautiful and Two Weeks in Another Town.
 The third project gave Douglas another bravura role, that of Vincent Van Gogh in the bio-pic Lust For Life, which won him a Golden Globe and another Academy Award nomination.
 He also teamed up with John Sturges for a couple of fine westerns, Gunfight At The O.K.
-Corral (with Burt Lancaster) and Last Train to Gun Hill, opposite Lust for Life co-star Anthony Quinn.
+Corral (with Burt Lancaster - the pair became lifelong friends in the process) and Last Train to Gun Hill, opposite Lust for Life co-star Anthony Quinn.

 Apart from a few interesting pieces over the last part of his career, including a sweet valentine to the past with Burt Lancaster (Tough Guys) in 1986, Douglas settled in to becoming a writer, publishing both fiction and memoirs.
 Even a stroke couldn’t slow him down, after recovering he made Diamonds in 1999 with old friend Lauren Bacall, 49 years after they made Young Man with a Horn together in 1950.